-Understanding a Fixed Bridge
+8. Understanding a Fixed Bridge

 This type of construction features absolutely no moveable parts.
 There are no gears or engines that can be powered to move the bridge in any given direction.
-Their purpose is to allow passage of cargo and people over stretches of land or water that would have been impossible without the bridge.
+Their purpose is to allow the passage of cargo and people over stretches of land or water that would have been impossible without the bridge.

-The Temporary Bridge
+9. The Temporary Bridge

 A temporary bridge is usually set up to allow for the construction of more permanent structures.
-Many construction companies will erect temporary bridges to facilitate traffic movements and the transportation of material to a job site.
+Many construction companies will erect temporary bridges to facilitate traffic movements and the transportation of materials to a job site.
 Once the use bridge is no longer needed it is taken down.

-The Moveable Bridge
+10. The Moveable Bridge

 This bridge type is one of the most fascinating bridges that is constructed today.
 They must be built to withstand heavy loads and be able to be moved when it is necessary.
-The function of this type of bridge is to allow safe passage of multiple types of loads.
+The function of this type of bridge is to allow the safe passage of multiple types of loads.
 But they are supposed to be able to move out of the way when large ships need to float under them.

 The Illinois river has a lot of moveable bridges built over it as it traverses through Chicago.
 These bridges are designed to raise up and turn to the side to allow boat traffic to flow in and out of Lake Michigan.
 Some of the bridges have two parts that will raise up out of the way to allow the boats to pass underneath.